Differences Between XHTML vs HTML5

 2)Geolocation: Users can easily share their location on various web applications.

 3)Server-Sent Events (SSE): Using this facility, HTML5 lets events flow to the web browser from the web server.
 These events are called Server sent events.

 4)New elements: Many elements like <header>, <footer> and <section> have been added.

-5)Microdata: This facility enables a user to create their own vocabularies beyond HTML5 and extend the web pages with the custom semantics.
+5)Microdata: This facility enables users to create their own vocabularies beyond HTML5 and extend the web pages with custom semantics.

 |Syntax||XHTML is quite similar to HTML.
 While writing code for HTML, the following points should be kept in mind:

 It would help to quote all attributes and explicitly state the attribute and its value.

 |HTML5 follows different rules from XHTML.
 XHTML requires lowercase tag names, quoting attributes, and all empty elements should be closed.

 HTML5, on the other hand, provides: